Home » Goveelife Ice Maker H717D Review: Worth Buying in 2026?

 No Carrying Handle

-To be fair, this isn’t a huge deal since the machine is pretty lightweight, but I still wish it had a carrying handle.
+To be fair, this isn’t a huge deal since the machine is fairly lightweight, but I still wish it had a carrying handle.

 It’s a pretty standard feature on bullet ice makers like this Goveelife—especially the newer ones—so I don’t really get why they decided to leave it off on this one.